Beat a Farmers Total-Loss Lowball in Illinois

-Illinois drivers using Auto ACV against Farmers recover an average of +$3,260.
-Farmers typically opens with a Mitchell WorkCenter Total Loss valuation — and that's where the leverage lives.
+Illinois drivers using Auto ACV against Farmers recover an average of +$5,300.
+Farmers opens with Mitchell WorkCenter Total Loss at 5–7 days — that first offer is the negotiation anchor, not the ceiling.

 How Farmers undervalues claims